Court records reveal failures following loss of Chief’s pistol

 The video showed a clean-shaven man entering and leaving the bathroom.
 He was not at the restaurant when Cantrell returned.
 She called the dispatcher.
 But, as she later said, her cell phone call dropped.
 Twelve seconds later, Cantrell and a senior dispatcher were talking on two private, unrecorded cellphones.

-It was the first of many calls made through her private cell phone, defense attorney Peter Depew wrote in his motion to suppress evidensebin the case.
+It was the first of many calls made through her private cell phone, defense attorney Peter Depew wrote in his motion to suppress evidence in the case.

 “Chief Cantrell would make approximately 40 calls on her private cellphone between the time she lost her gun and the time SLOPD entered Defendants’ home approximately seven hours later,” according to Depew’s motion.
 “All 40 of those calls were to unrecorded lines – a dubious pattern and a deviation from SLOPD Policies by the SLOPD Chief that cannot be ignored.”